Claes-Göran Granqvist: Career

 In 1975, Granqvist was a Postdoctoral associate at Cornell University, USA.
 In the period of 1976–89, he held various research positions at Chalmers University of Technology.

-From 1989–93 he was a Full Professor of Experimental Physics at Gothenburg University.
+From 1989 to 1993 he was a Full Professor of Experimental Physics at University of Gothenburg.

 Since 1993, he is Full Professor of Solid State Physics and the Head of the Division of Solid State Physics at the Department of Engineering Sciences, The Ångström Laboratory, Uppsala University.
 In the period 1997–2006 he was the Vice Rector/Senior Advisor for External and International Affairs at Uppsala University.

 Granqvist has been involved in the development of several technology companies, including Radicool and Coat AB (formed 1986).
 In May 2002, he and others at Uppsala University won the Venture Cup competition for best university spin-off business plan.
 This enabled Granqvist to found ChromoGenics in 2003 with Greger Gregard and other researchers.
 Granqvist continues to be a member of the board of the company.